AngeloGalav/image-processing-and-computer-vision/2023-06-01 - VGG, Inception, ResNet.md

 (i.e. from 240M flops to 25M flops in 5x5 convs)
 ==In short, 1x1 convolutions are the cheapest way to _decrease the number of channels_.==

-### Getting rid of the fully-connected layer at the end (Fully-connected classifier vs global average pooling)
+### Getting rid of some fully-connected layers at the end (Fully-connected classifier vs global average pooling)

 ![[w_agv.png]]

-To reduce the number of parameters needed at the interface between convolutional features and fully connected layers, they proposed to get _rid of spatial dimensions_ by ___averaging__ them out_.
+To reduce the number of parameters needed at the interface between convolutional features and fully connected layers, they proposed to get _rid of determined spatial dimensions_ by ___averaging__ them out_ (the specific spatial dimenions).

+#### Global average pooling
 - GoogLeNet uses global average pooling to remove spatial dimensions and one FC layer to produce class scores.
 - This results in only 1 million parameteres and a negligible number of flop.